nerissa29/reading-notes/class3-01.md

 WHERE condition;

 ```
 The **WHERE** clause is necessary as it states the condition or where to apply the update.
-It is a good practice to always "write the constraint first and test it in a SELECT query to make sure you are updating the right rows, and only then writing the column/value pairs to update[^7]".
+It is a good practice to always "write the constraint first and test it in a SELECT query to make sure you are updating the right rows, and only then write the column/value pairs to update[^7]".

 ***Exercise 14:***